nanoos-pnw/NCEI-archiving/DOGAMI/README_Archive.md

 # DOGAMI Shoreline Profile Data

+## TODO
+- Add the vertical datum to the inventory and this README file
+- In Points of contact, Use role descriptions from the IOOS Metadata Profile and CMOP NCEI archive netcdf files
+- Finish the Projection information section
+- Use place holder "variables" to populate a README file template with information for a specific littoral cell:
+  - NCEI dataset generation date
+  - Name
+  - Number of transects
+  - Date of most recent survey
+  - Projection used in this dataset

-NANOOS - DOGAMI Oregon Beach and Shoreline Mapping Analysis Program (OBSMAP) dataset
+## NANOOS - DOGAMI Oregon Beach and Shoreline Mapping Analysis Program (OBSMAP) dataset for the Bayocean Spit Littoral Cell

 - [DOGAMI: Oregon Department of Geological and Mineral Industries](https://www.oregongeology.org)
 - [NANOOS: Northwest Association of Networked Ocean Observing System](http://www.nanoos.org)

 This dataset contains data from a set of discrete shoreline **transects** within a single **littoral cell** (region) along the Oregon coast. **Surveys** are carried out at each transect at seasonal to annual time scales.
 These transects show the degree of change (horizontal and vertical) taking place across the sub-aerial beach down into the inter-tidal zone; the data represent discrete stations (points) along the shore.
 Transect plots for this and all other littoral cells are available on the [NANOOS Visualization System (NVS) Beach and Shoreline Changes App](http://nvs.nanoos.org/BeachMapping).

-Easting, northing and surface elevation data are provided at each survey point.
+Easting, northing and surface elevation were measured at each survey point.
 From late Summer 1997 through Summer 2002, data was generated from profiles interpolated from an airborne LIDAR survey.
 Surveys using Real-Time Kinematic Differential Global Positioning System (RTK-DGPS) instruments started in October 2004.

-**TODO:** Use place holder "variables" to populate the README file with information for the littoral cells:
-- NCEI dataset generation date
-- Name
-- Number of transects
-- Date of most recent survey
-- Projection used in this dataset

 ## Projection information